The-Software-Guild/c165-lecture-notes-1121/lectures/vanilla/day2/vanilla-lecture-2.md

 # C165 Week 1 Vanilla JS Lecture 2

-Learning goals for week 0 day 2 =>
+Learning goals for week 0 day 2 => We are collectively solidifying our base knowledge of JS in order to move into more advanced concepts in the coming week.

 ## Agenda